-With an appropriate selection of courses, students may also meet the requirements for admission to a B.Ed. program.
+With an appropriate selection of courses, students may also meet the requirements for admission to a B.Ed. program (elementary or secondary education).
 In order to qualify for a family studies teachable, students must present a core of at least 18 credits of human nutrition.
 These courses must be augmented by a combination of courses in other subject areas which address the field of family dynamics.
 In general, these courses may be drawn from biology, psychology, sociology, and business administration.
-Students interested in pursuing this particular option should consult with the Faculty of Education.
-In addition, courses such as HNU 452 and HNU 461 can be used towards a biology teachable either as a minor or as a second major.
-(See section 6.1.4 for more details).
+Students interested in elementary education require 6 credits in social studies, 6 credits in English, 6 credits in science, and 6 credits in mathematics/statistics.
+Students interested in pursuing these particular options should consult with the Faculty of Education.
+(See section 6.1.4 for more details)

 See chapter 7 for information on degree patterns, applications for advanced major and honours, advancement and graduation requirements.
 All third- and fourth-year human nutrition students are required to attend the presentations in HNU 491.
 The attendance of first- and second-year students is recommended.